Ghushkhaneh garden

-The Ghushkhaneh garden is a historical garden in Isfahan, Iran.
-The garden belongs to the era of Abbas I. In the era of Safavids, the ceremony of samite confessing of the King took place here.
+The Ghushkhaneh garden (باغ قوشخانه) is a historic garden in Isfahan, Iran.
+The garden was built during the reign of Abbas the Great.
+In the Safavid era, the ceremony of samite confessing of the shah took place here.

 Etymology

 The word Ghushkhaneh consists of two words: Ghush and Khaneh.
 Ghush (quş) is an Azeri word and means "bird", Khaneh is a Persian word (also used in Azeri) and means house or home.
-The name of the garden is Ghushkhaneh, because in the Safavid era, the King's falcons were kept in the garden.
+The name of the garden is Ghushkhaneh because, in the Safavid era, the shah's falcons were kept here.